githubfisher/laraUCenter/README.md

-# laraSSO
+# laraUCenter
-laravel5.x + Single Sign On
+  laraUCenter is an project for Single Sign On building in laravel5.3 .

-laraSSO is an project building in laravel5 for web-SSO.
+  Most project have been built with some sub applictions.
+Users visit one of applictions ,they login.
+When they visit others ,then they shuld login again.